DataBiosphere/terra-landing-zone-service/README.md

 ## Current state

 The Landing Zone "Service" is currently being used as a library attached to Workspace Manager.
-It is in the process of being stood up as a standalone service (see the stub service [README.md](./service/README.md)).
+It is in the process of being stood up as a standalone service.
+See [README.md](./service/README.md) for directions on running the service.

 ## Landing Zone Manager